tobyfrancis/VGG16-Image-Feature-Mapping/README.md

 - Keras (which requires either TensorFlow or Theano)
 - Click

 You also need to specify the path to the weights for the VGG16 model.
-This setting is controlled by the option -v in the interface, which is by default set to point to "weights/vgg16_weights.h5".
-These weights are available [here](https://drive.google.com/a/andrew.cmu.edu/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc).
+This setting is controlled by the option "-v" in the interface, which is by default set to point to "weights/vgg16_weights.h5".
+[These weights are available here](https://drive.google.com/a/andrew.cmu.edu/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc).

 If you want to enable clustering, which displays images only if they are a part of clusters in the feature-space, you must have HDBScan installed.
-For usage on GPU, Theano is required (and CNMeM is highly recommended).

 ## Usage